 Call the Practice

-Save the call to the surgery and make the best use of pharmacy and online consultations, if your concern is of non-urgent nature
+Save the call to the surgery and make the best use of pharmacy and online consultations, if your concern is of a non-urgent nature.

 Why does the receptionist need to ask what’s wrong with me?

-Our reception staff are important members of the practice team and it has been agreed they should ask patients ‘why the need to be seen’.
+Our reception staff are important members of the practice team and it has been agreed they should ask patients ‘why they need to be seen’.

 We have trained our reception staff to ask certain questions to help make sure you receive the most appropriate medical care from the most appropriate health professional at the most appropriate time.